Desingularizing positive scalar curvature 4-manifolds: Introduction and Main Results

 Very little is known about the groups $\Omega^{SO,+}_n$.
 In fact, the only previously computed psc-bordism group is $\Omega^{SO,+}_2$, which is trivial.
 One could argue that, though these groups were not defined at the time, the triviality of $\Omega^{SO,+}_2$ dates back to Weyl in 1916 where he showed the path-connectedness of the space of psc metrics on $S^2$.
 We mention a related result: in \cite{MS}, Mantoulidis-Schoen show the connectedness of the space of metrics on $S^2$ which are conformally psc.

-Theorem B, which may be of independent interest, is a calculation of the groups $\Omega^{SO,+}_3(S)$ for any $1$-dimensional complex $S$.
+Theorem B, which may be of independent interest, is a calculation of the groups $\Omega^{SO,+}_3(S)$ where $S$ is a finite $1$-complex, i.e. $S$ is a union of points and wedge-products of circles.
 It is an essential tool in our proof of Theorem A. \begin{theoremB} Let $S$ be a finite $1$-complex.
 Then the $3$-dimensional oriented psc-bordism group $\Omega^{SO,+}_3(S)$ is trivial. \end{theoremB}

 Let us provide this result with some context.
 It has been known since the 1950's, see Rohlin \cite{Roh} and Thom \cite{Thom}, that every oriented $3$-manifold is the boundary of some compact oriented $4$-manifold, which we refer to as a {\em{null-cobordism}}.
 There are many proofs of this fact, both constructive and abstract, but it is far from clear whether or not null-cobordisms of psc $3$-manifolds may themselves be equipped with psc metrics.
 However, for spherical space forms $S^3/\Gamma$ where $\Gamma\subset SO(4)$ acts freely on $S^3$, algebraic geometry provides promising null-cobordisms for our purposes.
 Indeed, if $\Gamma\subset U(2)$, the minimal resolution of the flat cone $\mathbb{C}^2/\Gamma$,